dseum/window.nvim/README.md

 - If closing a buffer, the previously used buffer in that window will be shown.
 If there are no previous buffers, a blank plugin buffer is shown.
 - Windows won't close on buffer closures.
 You must manually command a window to close.
+- Use `split_win` to split while maintaining original window layout and focus
 - This works with whatever plugin you use to navigate buffers.

 ## Installation